vrenkens/nabu/README.md

 ####Creating the classifier

 The classifier is the core of the model.
 The general Classifier class is defined in neuralnetworks/classifiers/classifier.py.
-All classifiers inherit from Classifier and follow the same interface.
-To create your own classifier define a class that inherits from Classifier and overwrite the \__call\__ method.
-This method takes the folowing inputs:
+To create your own classifier create a class in neuralnetworks/classifiers/ that inherits from Classifier and overwrite the \__call\__ method.
+This method takes the following inputs:

 - inputs: the inputs to the neural network, this is a [batch_size x max_input_length x feature_dim] tensor